LouisCE/jak-and-daxter-wiki/TESTING.md

 ---

+## Code Validation

+All custom-written code for the **Jak and Daxter Wiki** project was validated using appropriate industry-standard tools to ensure correctness, accessibility, and standards compliance.

+Validation was carried out primarily against the **live deployed site** to ensure that the final production code was tested rather than local development files.

+---

 ## Defensive Programming

 Defensive programming principles were applied throughout the **Jak and Daxter Wiki** to protect against invalid input, unauthorised access, and unexpected user behaviour.